hankbao/libreboot/docs/install/bbb_setup.md

 tty0\_ in \#libreboot was able to get better flashing speeds with the following configuration:

--   \"coax\" with 0.1 mm core and aluminum foley (from my kitchen), add 100 Ohm resistors (serial)
+-   "coax" with 0.1 mm core and aluminum foley (from my kitchen), add 100 Ohm resistors (serial)
 -   put heatshrink above the foley, for: CS, CLK, D0, D1
 -   Twisted pair used as core (in case more capacitors are needed)